Can Narcissists Feel Empathy?

 Summary and Conclusions

-Only by slowly exposing their true view of themselves, can a narcissist come to the point that they can begin to accept their difficulties.
-Processing what led to these negative self-perceptions and replacing faulty perceptions with a realistic understanding of the person’s true abilities and faults will help make a narcissist accepting of guidance.
-It is this process of giving the individual an accurate understanding of who they are and how others perceive them that will enable the narcissist to stop focusing exclusively on themselves and come to be able to focus on the needs of others.
+Only by slowly exposing their true view of themselves can a narcissist reach the point where they can begin to accept their difficulties.
+Processing what led to these negative self-perceptions and replacing faulty perceptions with a realistic understanding of their true abilities and faults will help a narcissist accept guidance.
+It is this process of giving the individual an accurate understanding of who they are and how others perceive them that will enable the narcissist to stop focusing exclusively on themselves and develop the ability to focus on the emotional needs of others.

 References